Codecademy/docs/content/javascript/concepts/strings/terms/padEnd/padEnd.md

 ---
 Title: '.padEnd()'
-Description: 'Pads a string with a given string several times until the resulting string reaches the specified length.'
+Description: 'Pads a string with a given string until the resulting string reaches the specified length.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'